MORYX-Industry/application-developer-training/chapter-1-basics.md

 the process engine, that it is *ReadyToWork*.

 Then with `ActivityStart()` the process engine can tell a resource, that it should start working on a product.
-After the resource has finished it's job, it will signal this with `ActivityCompleted()`.
+After the resource has finished its job, it will signal this with `ActivityCompleted()`.

 When the process engine has processed the *ActivityResult* (submitted by `ActivityCompleted`), it will "close" the sequence with `SequenceCompleted()`.

-Then, the resource could continue the current *session* (`ContinueSession`) with another *sequence* or start a whole new *session* by signalling `ReadyToWork`.
+Then, the resource could continue the current *session* (`ContinueSession`) with another *sequence* or start a whole new *session* by signaling `ReadyToWork`.

 ![Activities, Sequences and Sessions](./chapter-1/SessionsAndSequences.png)